Wang-Bioinformatics-Lab/GNPS_LCMSDashboard/README.md

-## GNPS Spectral Library Visualization
+## GNPS LCMS Visualization Dashboard

 We typitcally will deploy this locally.
 To bring everything up